-FY 2017/2018 Accomplishments:
+FY 2017/2017 Accomplishments:

 - Assisted Town with organizing building plans in order to be scanned by another contractor. - Continued development of Staff to be more efficient.
-This includes the clarification of duties and responsibilities, educational classes which provide training, and, during hurricane season, helping with the functions needed in order to make the Town safe. - Maintained turnaround time for a single family residential permit to less than a week, once the plans have been assigned to the building department.
+This includes the clarification of duties and responsibilities, educational classes which provide training, and, during hurricane season, helping with the functions needed in order to make the Town safe. - > Maintained turnaround time

 Southwest Ranches ISO rating (The Building Code Effectiveness Grading Schedule Result) put us at a top 2.0% of the nation's highest rated Building Departments.
-Both Residential and Commercial maintained a 2 rating (where a rating of 1 is highest and 10 is the lowest.
+Both Residential and Commercial maintained a 2 where 1 is the best and 10 is the worst.
 This can result in lowering the resident's insurance premiums.
 (This evaluation is based on the education, training and volume of CAP personnel.

 - Due to increased volume, CAP has been unable to participate in monthly staff meetings to be better informed of current or future happenings within the Town of Southwest Ranches. - Documents are submitted by contractors and property owners, and at times do not have all required paperwork.
-Permitting process has been revised to prevent building department review unless prior approval has been received from engineering and zoning. - > Ongoing follow up with customers to close out expired, incomplete or opened permits. - Citizenserve software is capable of registration of contractors on file.
+Permitting process has been revised to prevent building department review unless prior approval has been received from engineering and zoning. - Ongoing follow up with customers to close out expired, incomplete or opened permits. - Citizenserve software is capable of registration of contractors on file.
 However utilization and processing to promote efficiency is not being fully utilized.

-- Continue to proactively attract economic development investors to the town - ➤ Town Website enhancements including a) Instructions on how to use the Portal, b) A link to the Portal "permit on line link", c) A link to a fillable inspection request that can be emailed, d) A link to the fee schedule. - ➤ Continue to improve internal departmental operations and customer service thru training and development of all staff. - Improve CAP internal controls for documentation, storage and notification of permits and licenses. - ➤ Facilitate and comply with specified departmental performance measures of the Town's Strategic Plan.
+- Continue to proactively attract economic development investors to the town - Town Website enhancements including a) Instructions on how to use the Portal, b) A link to the Portal "permit on line link", c) A link to a fillable inspection request that can be emailed, d) A link to the fee schedule. - Continue to improve internal departmental operations and customer service thru training and development of all staff. - Improve CAP internal controls for documentation, storage and notification of permits and licenses. - Facilitate and comply with specified departmental performance measures of the Town's Strategic Plan.